hongshibao/portfolio-tool/README.md

-  --enable-api-rate-control  Enable API rate limit control --csv-filepath TEXT        The portfolio CSV file --to-currency TEXT         Destination currency for the portfolio --num-days INTEGER         The number of days for latest portfolio price
+  --enable-api-rate-control  Enable API rate limit control --csv-filepath TEXT        The portfolio CSV file --to-currency TEXT         Destination currency for the portfolio --start-day TEXT           Start day (YYYY-MM-DD) for portfolio price data,
-                             data
+                             priority is higher than --num-days --num-days INTEGER         The number of days for latest portfolio price data
   --fig-filepath TEXT        The path and file name for time series figure